intel/yask/README.md

     more memorable names: regions, blocks, mini-blocks, and sub-blocks are now mega-blocks, blocks, micro-blocks, and nano-blocks.
     Pico-blocks have been added inside nano-blocks.
+    When offloading, the nano-blocks and pico-blocks are executed on the device.
+    The looping behaviors, including any temporal tiling, of mega-blocks, blocks, and micro-blocks are handled by the CPU.
     The `get_region_size()` and `set_region_size()` APIs have been removed.
+  - Regarding CPU threads, "region threads" are now referred to as "outer threads", and "block threads" are now referred to as "inner threads".
   - Only one thread per core is now used by default on most CPU models.
     This is done in `yask.sh` by passing `max_threads <N>` to the executable, where `<N>` is the number of cores on the node divided by the